jenkinsci/helm-charts/charts/jenkins/README.md

 Visit the chart's [CHANGELOG](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/CHANGELOG.md) to view the chart's release history.
 For migration between major version check [migration guide](#migration-guide).

+## Building weekly releases

+The default charts target Long-Term-Support (LTS) releases of Jenkins.
+To use other versions the easiest way is to update the image tag to the version you want.
+You can also rebuild the chart if you want the `appVersion` field to match.

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).